 Civil Engineering Body of Knowledge for the 21st Century: Preparing the Civil Engineer for the Future, Second Edition, American Society of Civil Engineers 1801 Alexander Bell Drive, Reston, Virginia.
 2008. (http://www.asce.org/CE-Body-of-Knowledge/)

-If you have any questions about the examination process, please don't hesitate to contact ACOPNE at: [email protected].
+For any questions about the panel oral exam process, please contact us at [email protected].